 Your body also has an almost unlimited capacity to store fat for reserved energy compared to carbs and protein.
 Because your body always prioritizes survival mode over anything else, it wants to preserve your carb stores when you don't need them.
 This way, if danger arises and you need a quick getaway or brute strength, your carb stores have you covered.
 It also prefers fat over protein because protein is needed to build and maintain all of your cells and tissues.

 Protein is not a preferred energy source and is not stored in the body as protein.
 It is broken down into amino acids and used to build, maintain, and repair just about every part of your body.
 And just like fat and carbs, when calories are in excess, protein can be stored as fat.

 Bottom line: for optimum energy and body composition, get calories correct first and then tailor your macros to your individual fitness needs.

 Learning how to track your intake, can help you maintain your calories and get better nutrition.
 Think about how you perform each day and what balance of macros makes the most sense for you.
 If you work a desk job and don't get much exercise, you probably don't need as many carbs as someone training hard multiple days a week.
 And your macro needs may look different from one day to the next.

 Learn more about how to count your macros here.

 How to Eat Like an Athlete

-Athletes have regimented training schedules designed to maximize their potential, to get stronger, better and faster.
-And when they eat like they train, they see incredible results.
-This is possible for the every day person as well.
+Athletes have regimented training schedules designed to maximize their potential, to get stronger, better, and faster.
+And when they eat as they train, they see incredible results.
+This is possible for the everyday person as well.
 No matter how hard you are training, or not training, putting some structure and thought behind your diet can catapult you to better results that stick.
 And make the process easier and more enjoyable as you go.